 Although urinary problems are common before your prostate cancer diagnosis — from dribbling urine to trouble passing urine due to an enlarged prostate, many men still find themselves having bladder difficulties after surgery or radiation therapy.
-Here at our New York prostate health center, we encourage patients to be more watchful of their urinary habits following treatment.
+Here at our prostate health center, we encourage patients to be more watchful of their urinary habits following treatment.

 By and large, the following urinary difficulties may be encountered surgery and radiation therapy: